 Neuroscientist David Eagleman explores the human brain in an epic series that reveals the ultimate story of us, why we feel and think the things we do.
 This ambitious project blends science with innovative visual effects and compelling personal stories, and addresses some big questions.
 By understanding the human brain, we can come close to understanding humanity.
-Part 2: What Makes Me Episode two, ‘What Makes Me?’, explores the question of how the brain gives rise to our thoughts, emotions, our memories and personality.
-Philosophers and great thinkers have for millennia pondered the question of how physical stuff can give rise to mental processes.
-Last century, the new field of neuroscience joined the discussion, and Dr David Eagleman explains that to a neuroscientist, the answers to such questions lie in a deep understanding of the brain.
+Part 1: What is Reality Dr. Eagleman takes viewers on an extraordinary journey that explores how the brain, locked in silence and darkness without direct access to the world, conjures up the rich and beautiful world we all take for granted.

 Would you reroute a train to run over one person to prevent it from running over five others?
 In the classic “Trolley Problem” survey, most people say they would.
 But I wanted to test what people would actually do in a real-life situation.
 In the world’s first realistic simulation of this controversial moral dilemma, unsuspecting subjects will be forced to make what they believe is a life-or-death decision.

 Imagine if you could plug your brain into a machine that would bring you ultimate pleasure for the rest of your life.
 The only catch?
 You have to permanently leave reality behind.
 Hayley Levitt and Bethany Rickwald explore Robert Nozick’s thought experiment that he called the Experience Machine.

 A plush country house is fixed with surveillance cameras while a group of unwitting test subjects are first exposed to youthful memories to test if it can improve their health.
 Dr Mosley takes them on this nostalgia trip with the help of neuroscientist Dr Jack Lewis and psychologist Anna Machin to determine how reliable memories really are.